KINGLEE14UUUm1/Cobra8/README.md

 - 👋 Hi, I’m @Cobra8
-- 👀 I’m interested in all sorts of procects including webdev, gamedev as well as application development
+- 👀 I’m interested in all sorts of projects including webdev, gamedev as well as application development
 - 🌱 I’m currently studying in my bachelor degree at university

 <!---